Skip to Main Content

 • Potentially more flexible terms: Many lenders keep jumbo loans rather than selling them.
 That allows for more leeway in the details of the loan — you might need to put down only 10 percent, for instance.

-• Benefits for returning customers: Banks are big players in the jumbo market, and they often offer perks such as private banking status to jumbo borrowers.
+• Benefits for returning customers: Banks are big players in the jumbo market, and they often offer private-banking perks to jumbo borrowers.

 Cons of jumbo loans